hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

 - In a function: global object
 - In an event: element that received the event

-Call()/apply() methods referts to object passed in.
+Call()/apply() methods refers to object passed in.
 'use strict' also affects 'this'.

-Use strict changes the function scope behaviour.
+Use strict changes the function scope behavior.
 Without 'use strict' function scope acts as global scope.
 ```html
 <script>
     'use strict'